 Use an escrow service when doing bitcoin transactions with individuals you don’t know.
 Don’t trade with people who refuse to use escrow, as it may well mean they are attempting some kind of fraud.

 Get a client that changes your IP address with each transaction.

 Have more than one wallet, keeping only a small amount in your “working” wallet and topping it up from a primary account as needed.

-If you are doing high value or high security transactions, consider using a multi-signature address.
+If you are doing a high value or high-security transactions, consider using a multi-signature address.
 This is generally only used by businesses who can give the keys to multiple staff.
 However, it can greatly increase security if you can do it.